parse-community/parse-server/README.md

 * `loggerAdapter` - The default behavior/transport (File) can be changed by creating an adapter class (see [`LoggerAdapter.js`](https://github.com/ParsePlatform/parse-server/blob/master/src/Adapters/Logger/LoggerAdapter.js))
 * `enableAnonymousUsers` - Defaults to true.
 Set to false to disable anonymous users.
 * `oauth` - Used to configure support for [3rd party authentication](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide#oauth).
+* `maxUploadSize` - Defaults to 20mb.
+Max file size for uploads

 #### Using environment variables